-It was at the University of Aberdeen, Scotland where I read Mathematics, focusing on topics in pure mathematics.
+It was at the University of Aberdeen, Scotland where I read Mathematics, focusing on topics in Pure Mathematics.
 My thesis was on Differentiation and the Absolute Continuity of Functions, which is a part of Calculus.

-Originally from Scotland, I now live with my wife and daughter in the Pacific Northwest region of America, where I work as a programmer at Apple.
-I code the word processing text engine underlying the iWork suite of applications, running on both Mac OS and iOS.
-Over my career, like most programmers, I have programmed in many different languages.
-My first was Turbo Pascal, running on a BBC Master computer (a computer built by Acorn).
+Over the years, I have worked on a variety of interesting technical problems, including: a word processing engine; a spreadsheet engine with an accompanying interpreted programming language; an in-memory database for storing and querying multi-dimensional data (aka "cubes"); a proprietary TCP/IP client-server file transfer service; and a statistical calculation web service for predicting the risk and returns of pension funds.Originally from Scotland, I now live with my wife and daughter in the Pacific Northwest region of America, where I work as a programmer at Apple.
+I am one of the programmers of the word processing engine underlying the iWork suite of applications, running on both MacOS and iOS.
+I have programmed in many languages, my first was Turbo Pascal running on a BBC Master computer (a computer built by Acorn).
 But, C, C++ and Objective-C have been the languages I have used most and with which I am the most comfortable.

 You can see some of my paintings and drawings here.

 I feel that I am influenced by many painters, spanning a variety of styles and periods; from Renaissance times to the modern day.
 I especially love the work of John Singer Sargent and that of the French Impressionists, especially Claude Monet and Edgar Degas.
 The contempary American master Richard Schmidt and the British portrait painter Jonathan Yeo are two modern painters whom have had a big influence on how I approach painting.